24/7 Emergency Services Available

 Maintaining Your Ohio Roof For Maximum Longevity

 Consistent and thorough inspections are the cornerstone of preserving the integrity of your Ohio roof.
-Homeowners should conduct 1-2 inspections per year, ideally in spring and fall, though specific materials like wood shakes may require professional checks every 2-5 years.
+Homeowners should conduct 1 to 2 inspections per year, ideally in spring and fall, though specific materials like wood shakes may require professional checks every 2 to 5 years.
 A roofing contractor experienced with Ohio’s climate will be adept at spotting issues that may not be immediately obvious to the untrained eye, such as subtle signs of wear or potential vulnerabilities.

 During these roof inspections, particular attention should be paid to the roof’s drainage system, including downspouts and gutters, to ensure they are clear of obstructions and functioning correctly.
 Preventative maintenance, such as replacing worn sealant and ensuring flashing is secure, can fortify your roof against the common challenges posed by Ohio’s weather.